papipope/IaCTesting/ICSME_REVIEWS.md

 ----------------------- REVIEW 1 ---------------------
 SUBMISSION: 310
 TITLE: An Exploratory Synthesis of Testing Practices for Infrastructure as Code
-AUTHORS: Mohammed Mehedi Hasan, Farzana Ahmed Bhuiyan and Akond Rahman
+AUTHORS: Mohammed Mehedi Hasan, Farzana Ahmed Bhuiyan and Akond Rahman, and Jackson Bacon

 ----------- Overall evaluation -----------
 SCORE: -2 (reject)